13. Objects of vectors¶

 s and Deck

-as parameters, but you could reasonably make it a member function
+but we could reasonably make it a member function of either type.

 member function is a little tricky.
 Here it is: